ncklinux/LocalPythonCMS/README.md

 ## Note

-Gonna keep this project as open source forever!
-[Watch this repo](https://github.com/ncklinux/LocalPythonCMS/subscription), Star it and follow me on [GitHub](https://github.com/ncklinux) and [Twitter](https://twitter.com/ncklinux)
+I will keep and maintain this project as open source forever!
+[Watch it](https://github.com/ncklinux/LocalPythonCMS/subscription), :star: it and follow me on [GitHub](https://github.com/ncklinux) and [Twitter](https://twitter.com/ncklinux)

 ## Resources